bunq/doc/DESCRIPTION.md

-***We have updated the sandbox base url to <https://public-api.sandbox.bunq.com/v1/>.
+**NOTICE: **  *We have updated the sandbox base url to <https://public-api.sandbox.bunq.com/v1/>.
 Please update your applications accordingly.
-Check here: https://github.com/bunq/sdk_php/issues/149 for more info..***
+Check here: https://github.com/bunq/sdk_php/issues/149 for more info.*

+***NOTICE***: *We're changing the origin of our callbacks for sandbox to originate from the Amazon network.
+Read the [receiving callbacks](#Receiving-Callbacks)  section for more info.*

 # Introduction